SajalAhmed/FindNearbyPlaces/README.md

 # Description
-This is a simple web-based application which shows some nearest place according to given location.
-For built this applicaiton I make my own API used google maps Python Client library.
+This is a simple web-based application which shows some nearest place according to the given location and the given location have to be inside in Bangladesh.
+For build this application I make my own API used google maps python client library.
+This project can be done without API build.

 URL: http://127.0.0.1:8000 </br>
 API: http://127.0.0.1:8000/api/location